icefire-cz/forum/themes/VanillaBootstrap/README.md

     @linkColor: your-color;

-This way you can change all of the colors and fonts in VanillaBootstrap by simply redefining a couple of variables.
+This way you can change all of the colors and fonts in IceFireBootstrap by simply redefining a couple of variables.
 Easy huh?
 And if you want to do some more advanced stuff, you're free to do so too!

-I guess you'll want to start doing some customizations now - go to the `themes` folder found in the main VanillaBootstrap directory and locate the file `template.less`.
-This is the basic template that you'll need to copy to start your own VanillaBootstrap theme.
+I guess you'll want to start doing some customizations now - go to the `themes` folder found in the main IceFireBootstrap directory and locate the file `template.less`.
+This is the basic template that you'll need to copy to start your own IceFireBootstrap theme.
 You can find more instructions in this file too.

-__When you update your VanillaBootstrap theme, make sure to backup your custom theme so you don't accidentally override it.__
+__When you update your IceFireBootstrap theme, make sure to backup your custom theme so you don't accidentally override it.__

 #### Compilation